NishantTiwari00786/HealthMate-AI/README.md

 # **HealthMate-AI**

 **HealthMate-AI** is an AI-powered virtual doctor that helps users diagnose common health conditions based on symptoms.
-It leverages machine learning models to analyze user input and provides possible diagnoses, over-the-counter medication recommendations, and additional advice such as when to seek medical help.
+It leverages machine learning models to analyze user input and provides possible diagnoses, over-the-counter medication recommendations, and additional advice, such as when to seek medical help.
+This model is currently under construction, and its estimated completion date is December 2024.

 ---